wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/labview-setup.rst

 .. image:: images/labview/ni_activation_login.png

 Log into your ni.com account.
-If you don't have an account, select 'Create account' to create a free account.
+If you don't have an account, select :guilabel:`Create account` to create a free account.

 .. image:: images/labview/ni_activation_keys.png